top of page

 BOTTOM FISHING FOR HALIBUT, LINGCOD & ROCKFISH

-If you want to target the best Pacific halibut fishing, come on or after April 1st.
-Ling Cod opens on April 15th.
+For the best Pacific halibut fishing, plan your trip for or after April 1st, while Ling Cod season begins on April 15th.

 bottom of page